PaddlePaddle/models/fluid/PaddleCV/image_classification/README_ngraph.md

 export OMP_NUM_THREADS=<num_cpu_cores>
 ```

-## 4. How the benchmark script might be run.
+## 3. How the benchmark script might be run.
-If everything built sucessfully, you can run command in ResNet50 nGraph session in script [run.sh](https://github.com/PaddlePaddle/models/blob/develop/fluid/PaddleCV/image_classification/run.sh) to start the benchmark job locally. you will need to uncomment the `#ResNet50 nGraph` part of script.
+If everything built sucessfully, you can run command in ResNet50 nGraph session in script [run.sh](https://github.com/PaddlePaddle/models/blob/develop/fluid/PaddleCV/image_classification/run.sh) to start the benchmark job locally.
+You will need to uncomment the `#ResNet50 nGraph` part of script.

 Above is training job using the nGraph, to run the inference job using the nGraph:

+Please download the pre-trained resnet50 model from [supported models](https://github.com/PaddlePaddle/models/tree/72dcc7c1a8d5de9d19fbd65b4143bd0d661eee2c/fluid/PaddleCV/image_classification#supported-models-and-performances).
+Run the inference script with use_gpu to be false.

 ```
 python infer.py --use_gpu=False --model=ResNet50
 ```